The practical aspect of working with the I Ching begins with formulating the question and determining the oracle’s answer.

-When you set out to consult the I Ching oracle, just pause briefly and recall the problem or situation in question that you are inquiring about as precisely as possible.
-Visualize the whole case as vividly as possible and focus only on that what actually IS – and not on assumptions or possible solutions.
-The answer to every problem usually is already within the overall situation and the I Ching oracle just helps you to discover interconnections that you previously might not have noted.
+When you approach the I Ching oracle for consultation, take a brief moment to reflect on the problem or situation you are inquiring about, being as precise as possible.
+Visualize the entire case vividly and focus only on what actually IS, without assumptions or potential solutions.
+The answer to every problem usually lies within the overall situation, and the I Ching oracle helps you uncover interconnections that you may not have previously noticed.

-(Sometimes it is helpful to do this part in writing.)
+(Sometimes, it is helpful to write down this part.)

 - Structure of a Hexagram